adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[007][Optimization].md

 ### Example - SIMD Fused Multiply-Add

 The fused multiply-add operation is an interesting one because it is two operations done in one step.
 It is the multiplication of two numbers followed by adding a third.
-The equation for a straight line (y = mx + b) is a fused multiply-add.
+The equation for a straight line (y = mx + b) would be a fused multiply-add.

-The default implementation is done in two steps.
+The default implementation is done like so.

 ```cpp
 void fmadd_1_wide(r32* arr_a, r32* arr_b, r32* arr_c, r32* arr_dst, size_t N)